 There are a couple early concepts for Leech, one from Filmation and the other from Mattel.
-My understanding is that the Evil Horde concepts originated from Filmation, and Mattel took those concepts and often took them in a different direction.
+My understanding is that the Evil Horde concepts originated from Filmation, and the Mattel would often take them in a different direction.

-As noted in The Power and the Honor Foundation catalog (image above), the Horde insignia on Leech and the rest of the Evil Horde was originally envisioned as an alien creature that controlled the actions of these monsters.
-It was an interesting idea, but was ultimately dropped.
+As noted in The Power and the Honor Foundation catalog (image above), the Horde insignia on Leech and the rest of the Evil Horde was originally envisioned as an alien creature that controlled these monsters.
+It was an interesting idea, but it was ultimately dropped.

 Compared to most other MOTU figures, leech was much more solid and bulky.
 His action feature required a fairly large torso.
 The suction cups on his hands (which never seemed to work all that well) were typical suction cups other than the sculpted finger details, but the suction cup on his mouth actually had a hole in the middle of it, with a tube leading down to a rubber bladder in the center of Leech’s torso.
 A button on the figure’s back would force the air out of the bladder through the hole in Leech’s mouth.
 This would create a vacuum in the bladder, resulting in a stronger suction force to better keep the figure attached to smooth surfaces.

 In this scene Man-At-Arms is holding Mekaneck’s club.
 Leech is based on his prototype, with black belt buckle and painted orange shoulder armor.